 The workshop programme focuses on these emerging forms of data and the new statistical models and associated model-fitting tools for analysing such data.
 This will include identifying the key issues that need to be addressed and discussing new potential approaches.
 The workshop will also provide a platform for identifying new avenues related to the main statistical challenges for modern statistical ecology, build new collaborations and provide the opportunity to explore new interdisciplinary areas.

 There will be a Public Lecture on Tuesday 25th June given by Prof. Stephen Buckland, St Andrews University.

-Speakers will receive their invitations to this workshop will be issued by ICMS in February 2019.
+Speakers invitations to this workshop were issued by ICMS in February 2019.

 ICMS does NOT use third parties to arrange accommodation.
 If you are approached by a third party (e.g. Business Travel Management) asking for booking details, please ignore.
 If you have any concerns please contact ICMS.

 Please contact diane.horberry at icms dot org dot uk, or one of the organisers for further details on the invited speakers.